-This mobile application characterizes user's driving behaviors and relates them to the progression of glaucoma.
-In addition, the mobile application will detect and assess whether the patient's glaucoma is progressing too quickly and inform the patient's physician and the Department of Motor Vehicles (DMV) in certain situations.
-The mobile application will not act as a diagnostic or cure for glaucoma but as a tool to monitor glaucoma.
+This mobile application characterizes users' driving behaviors and relates them to the progression of glaucoma.
+In addition, the mobile application will detect and assess whether the patient's glaucoma is progressing too quickly and inform the patient's physician and the Department of Motor Vehicles (DMV) if the patient becomes a driving hazard.
+The mobile application will not act as a diagnostic or cure for glaucoma, but as a tool to monitor glaucoma that can be used in tandem with routine care.